wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 **The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *default cognitive mode* and the *social cognitive mode***.

-*Make note of the fact that the core DCM hypothesis introduces the concepts of narrative fiction and toxicity but does so in a manner that requires NO reference or mention whatsoever of objective reality, the scientific method, falsifiability, logic, hypocrisy, etc. These don't come in until we add the auxiliary hypothesis (below).
-But even without the auxiliary hypothesis, there is substance to be found here.*

 ## Elaboration of the DCM hypothesis

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).